Baseball History for January 12th

 2010 The Florida Marlins and the MLB Players Union reach an agreement to force the Marlins to actually spend money on players, since their small payroll is in violation of the revenue sharing provisions of the current collective bargaining agreement.

-The reason, of course, for the small salaries was that the Marlins owners didn’t have money to pay for their share of the new stadium, so they pared down the salary to the bare minimum and pocketed shared revenue to obtain the money needed to get the stadium.
+The reason, for the small salaries, of course, was that the Marlins owners didn’t have money to pay for their share of the new stadium, so they pared down the salary to the bare minimum and pocketed shared revenue to obtain the money needed to get the stadium.

 TRANSACTION WIRE: